-So, it's not hard to see why Dilbert creator Scott Adams quips that Dogbert, CEO of Confusopoly Corp.
-(TICKER: HUH), could convince the world's bankers that an active market for commercial paper would melt Greenland.
-Or that ritual cat sacrifices are the key to saving America's auto industry.
+So, really, we shouldn't have been surprised when Adams wondered aloud if Dogbert, CEO of Confusopoly Corp.
+(Ticker: HUH), could convince the world's bankers that an active market for commercial paper would melt Greenland.
+Or that ritual cat sacrifices were the key to saving America's auto industry.

 So what should you do?

-Adams gave us nine steps that he says can help you generate (and protect) wealth when performed in order.
+Adams gave us nine steps that he says, when performed in order, can help you to generate (and protect) wealth.
 We think his suggestions are pretty Foolish, and thus, with his permission (thanks, Scott), we publish them here: